shakfu/py2max/README.md

 - [Generate Max patchers for faust2rnbo](https://github.com/grame-cncm/faust/blob/master-dev/architecture/max-msp/rnbo.py)

-## Alternative Branches
+## Experimental Branches

+There are three branches which include experiments with alternative implementations of py2max:

+### properties branch

+There was an early effort to provide property based attribute access and an improved api.
+It has been supplanted by the `pydantic2` branches which have additional benefits of type-checking and will not be developed further.

-### pydantic2 branch
+### pydantic-2.5.3 branch

-There is an experimental [branch](https://github.com/shakfu/py2max/tree/pydantic2) of this project which is based on the [pydantic2](https://github.com/pydantic/pydantic) project.
+This branch contains a py2max implementation is based on v2.5.3 of the [pydantic2](https://github.com/pydantic/pydantic) project.

-This variant has the benefit of the following:
+Using pydantic2 as the backend to py2max has the following benefits:

-- Tracks the main branch
+- Tracks the features of the `main` branch of py2max
 - 100% tests pass
 - More pythonic api
 - Improved serialization / deserialization